TonyKennah/PluckierOdds/README.md

 	private String bfpw = "xxxxxxx"; //my betfair password private String ctpw = "xxxxxxx"; //my pkcs12 password

-...and corrected the java package declarations listed at the top of both java files, then "BetfairFace.java" should just execute if you have the included jar file "aping-0.1-SNAPSHOT.jar" (see https://github.com/betfair/API-NG-sample-code/tree/master/java/ng) on the classpath.
+...and corrected the java package declarations listed at the top of both java files, then "BetfairFace.java" should build & execute, if you have the included jar file "aping-0.1-SNAPSHOT.jar" (see https://github.com/betfair/API-NG-sample-code/tree/master/java/ng) and your pkcs12 certificate file on the classpath.

 Method *NOT USED* example: bf.createTheFile("HosreOdds.txt", mine);